Cost of a Trip to Tromso: Budget Breakdown (Winter Edition)

 2. Tromso Ice Domes (ice hotel that you can visit – it’s unreal!)

-3. Whale Watching tour w/ orcas and humpbacks (bucket-lister from Nov-Jan)
+3. Whale watching tour w/ orcas and humpbacks (bucket-lister from Nov-Jan)

 4. Sami and reindeer feeding experience (best tour for families!)

-🛌 Top Hotels in Tromso:
+🛌 Top places to stay in Tromso:

 1. Clarion ‘The Edge’ (Tromso’s most beautiful hotel – on the sea!)